START A NEW AND EXCITING CAREER BECOME A LICENSED INSURANCE ADJUSTER

 • Submit the appropriate forms, application, and nonrefundable fees for the desired license.

 A pre-licensing education Certificate of Completion will be issued by Adjuster Training Institute at the end of your course.
 You must have proof of the pre-licensing completion.
-You must pass your exam and apply for your license during this
+You must pass your exam and apply for your license during a

 1 year period.